 When your GMC 2500 was born, it was destined for a person with discerning taste who prioritizes trusted quality in their automobile.
 Anyone who operates a GMC knows that when it comes to repairing their automobile only the most superior replacement parts will do.
 Your GMC dealership isn't the only place to find genuine or original equipment quality parts to repair your 2500.
 GMC automobile drivers have grown accustomed to a certain level of dependability when driving their 2500 around town.

-Keeping the interiors of our cars and trucks cool and comfortable has been possible since HVAC was pioneered around 70 years ago.
-The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and it tends to accumulate moisture as it cycles through the HVAC system in your GMC 2500.
+We may take this for granted, but it wasn't until the 1950s that vehicles were equipped with reliable air conditioning.
+The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and it creates a slight excess of water as it travels through all the HVAC components on your GMC 2500.
 Between your A/C condenser and the expansion valve is the receiver drier, and it absorbs the water in the line and stores it in a desiccant so the refrigerant can cool your interior.
 Each time your vehicle's air conditioning gets serviced and parts are replaced, you must change your GMC 2500 A/C receiver drier or accumulator.

 Buy all the car parts you will ever need from carpartsdiscount.com and save time and money on all your upcoming repairs.
 Get your 2500 back on the road with the highest quality replacement parts from the experts at Car Parts Discount.
 Don't let a broken A/C Receiver Drier & Accumulator bring about the demise of your car, truck, or SUV, and don't gamble with its condition by using anything but the best replacement parts.
 If your car or truck was built in 1966, then you will find the correct GMC 2500 A/C Receiver Drier & Accumulator parts right here.